apache/beam/learning/prompts/code-generation/java/04_io_bigtable.md

         // Parse the pipeline options from the command line.
         BigTableWriteTableOptions options = PipelineOptionsFactory.fromArgs(args).withValidation().as(BigTableWriteTableOptions.class);

-        // Set the project ID to the BigTable project ID if it is not null, otherwise set it to the project ID String project = (options.getBigTableProject() == null) ? options.getProject() : options.getBigTableProject();
+        // Set the project ID to the Bigtable project ID if it is not null, otherwise set it to the project ID String project = (options.getBigTableProject() == null) ? options.getProject() : options.getBigTableProject();

          // Create the pipeline
          Pipeline p = Pipeline.create(options);

-         // Sample data to write to BigTable int[] rangeIntegers = IntStream.range(2, 1000).toArray();
+         // Sample data to write to Bigtable int[] rangeIntegers = IntStream.range(2, 1000).toArray();
          Iterable<Integer> elements = Ints.asList(rangeIntegers);